-Because occupations involving physical labor dominate the local economy, Fort Payne is generally considered to be a blue-collar town.
-39.19% of the Fort Payne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Fort Payne is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Fort Payne who work in office and administrative support (12.33%), sales jobs (10.55%), and management occupations (6.11%).
+When you are in Fort Payne, you'll notice that it is more blue-collar than most other communities in America.
+36.92% of Fort Payne’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Fort Payne is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Fort Payne who work in office and administrative support (11.70%), sales jobs (9.31%), and management occupations (6.61%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Fort Payne has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Fort Payne has few renters and college students.
 But the biggest reason it is quieter in Fort Payne than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Fort Payne may be for you.

-Fort Payne is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fort Payne does not have a public transit system used by locals to get to and from work.

-Fort Payne is a somewhat ethnically-diverse city.
+Fort Payne is a very ethnically-diverse city.
 The people who call Fort Payne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Payne residents report their race to be White, followed by Black or African-American.
 Fort Payne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.70% of the city’s residents.
-Important ancestries of people in Fort Payne include German, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 20.65% of the city’s residents.
+Important ancestries of people in Fort Payne include Irish, German, English, Italian, and European.

 The most common language spoken in Fort Payne is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Italian.